danielaparker/jsoncons/doc/ref/json_parser.md

     bool stopped() const
 Returns `true` if the parser is stopped, `false` otherwise.
-The parser may go into a stopped state as a result of a content handler function returning `false`, an error handler function returning `false`, or after having consumed a complete JSON text.
+The parser may enter a stopped state as a result of a content handler function returning `false`, an error handler function returning `false`, or after having consumed a complete JSON text.